jhstaudacher/MonteCarloCooperativeGames/README.md

 # MonteCarloCooperativeGames

-MontCarloCooperativeGames is an R package for simulating arbitrary cooperative games and approximating the Shapley value of them.
+MonteCarloCooperativeGames is an R package for simulating large cooperative games and approximating the Shapley value and related point-valued solution concepts.

 ## Getting started with development